dinhe878/Haploit_selection/README.md

-# SLiM
+# Haploit selection
-Forward simulation with SLiM: simulating evolution with selection and linkage
+This is the project Haploit selection.